Skip Menu

 Abstract

-The intention of this fact sheet is to reduce the number of secondary injuries by familiarizing the readers with secondary injuries and the steps they can adopt to minimize them.
+The intent of this fact sheet is to reduce the number of secondary injuries by familiarizing the readers with secondary injuries and the steps they can adopt to minimize them.
 In addition to identifying common secondary injuries and the most vulnerable groups, the publication discusses steps that can be taken to prevent such injuries.
-The fact sheet also provides a list of agencies that farmers can contact for assistance when they experience secondary injuries.

 Introduction

 Agriculture is recognized as one of the most hazardous occupations in the United States.
-Nearly 74,824 adults have experienced either primary or secondary injuries from agricultural-related operations.
-This translates into a rate of 13 injuries per 1,000 adult farm workers (NASS 2004).
-There is potential for this rate to increase as the average age of farmers and ranchers increases and as more farmers continue farming with existing age-related or other disabilities and/or injuries.
+Nearly 42,000 adults have experienced either primary or secondary injuries from agricultural-related operations.
+This translates into a rate of 6 injuries per 1,000 adult farm workers (NASS 2013).
+Without intervention, there is potential for this rate to increase as the average age of farmers and ranchers increases and as more farmers continue farming with existing age-related or other disabilities and/or injuries.

 Existing disabilities and injuries may adversely affect both reaction time and motor skills.
 Therefore, individuals with injuries and/or disabilities engaged in physically demanding and otherwise dangerous agricultural operations significantly increase their chance of secondary injuries.
 The impact of secondary injuries on individuals already trying to manage a primary injury can be devastating.
 In many situations, secondary injuries may cause permanent damage because pre-existing conditions are worsened by additional injuries.
 In other situations, it may result in additional recovery time.
 The impact of a secondary injury on a farmer’s family can also be profound.